-• Any person who holds a legislative,

-administrative or judicial position of any kind;

-- Any director, officer or employee of any governmental entity, including any federal, provincial, state, county, municipal government or similar department or agency (for example, government ministers or executives, police officers, firefighters, tax authorities, military personnel, customs inspectors and anyone who performs governmental functions); - Any director, officer or employee, representative or agent of any firm or business that is substantially owned or controlled by a government, or in which a government has a substantial stake; - Any director, officer, employee or agent of any public international organization, such as the International Monetary Fund, International Olympic Committee, United Nations or the World Bank: - Any officer or employee of any political party or a candidate for public office; or - Any close relative of any of the above (for example a parent, sibling, spouse or child).
+- any person who holds a legislative, administrative or judicial position of any kind; - any director, officer or employee of any governmental entity, including any federal, provincial, state, county, municipal government or similar department or agency (for example, government ministers or executives, police officers, firefighters, tax authorities, military personnel, customs inspectors and anyone who performs governmental functions);

+- any director, officer or employee, representative or agent of any firm or business that is substantially owned or controlled by a government, or in which a government has a substantial stake; - any director, officer, employee or agent of any public international organization, such as the International Monetary Fund, International Olympic Committee, United Nations or the World Bank; - any officer or employee of any political party or a candidate for public office; or - any close relative of any of the above (for example a parent, sibling, spouse or child).

-"One of my business partners routinely provides me with tickets to a professional football game-is that a violation of our gift policy?"
+"One of my vendors routinely provides me with tickets to a professional football game - is that a violation of our gift policy?"

 Use the "clear legitimate business purpose" test.
 Let's assume the gift is customary given to your position at the Company.
-Ask yourself: does the gift complement or enhance my business relationship?
-Certainly, if the business partner just passes the tickets on to you and does not attend with you, the event clearly does not offer an opportunity to build upon your working relationship.
-In that case, you should return the gift to the business partner with a polite letter that references our policy.
+Ask yourself: Does the gift complement or enhance my business relationship?
+Certainly, if the vendor just passes the tickets on to you and does not attend with you, the event clearly does not offer an opportunity to build upon your working relationship.
+In that case, you should return the gift to the vendor with a polite letter that references our policy.

-2.5 BUSINESS PARTNERS, CLIENTS AND THIRD PARTIES
+2.6 VENDORS, SUPPLIERS, CUSTOMERS AND OTHER THIRD PARTIES

-CDSEG is committed to treating all of its business partners, suppliers, customers and other third parties fairly, honestly and courteously.
+CDSEG is committed to treating all of its vendors, suppliers, customers and other third parties fairly, honestly and courteously.
 Avoid unfair buying tactics and favoritism, and never take unfair advantage of any third party through manipulation, concealment, misrepresentation of material facts or any other unfair practice.

-Legally, the Company may be held liable for the actions of any third party acting on our behalf, including agents, representatives, business partners or promoters, as if we had performed such actions ourselves.
+Legally, we may be held liable for the actions of any third party acting on our behalf, including agents, representatives, business partners or promoters, as if we had performed such actions ourselves.
 It is every employee's responsibility to ensure that a compliance due diligence is performed prior to entering into business relationships with third parties.
-All agreements with business partners, suppliers, customers and third parties must be in writing and reviewed by the Legal Affairs department or otherwise prepared in accordance with our procurement policies and must specify the goods and services to be provided and the fees to be paid.
+All agreements with vendors, suppliers, customers and third parties must be in writing and reviewed by the Legal Affairs department or otherwise prepared in accordance with our procurement policies, and must specify the goods and services to be provided and the fees to be paid.
 Such agreements must be in line with reasonable competitive and market practices, the principles established in this Code and relevant corporate policies.
 Throughout the business relationship, we must continuously and properly monitor such third parties to prevent misconduct.

-For more information, please consult the Company's Corporate Procurement Policy on the employee intranet site (VOXO).
+For more information, please consult the Company's Corporate Procurement Policy.

-2.6 SPEAKING ON BEHALF OF THE COMPANY
+2.7 SPEAKING ON BEHALF OF THE COMPANY

-Our Company conducts business in many parts of the world, and it is critical that information provided to the public is appropriate, consistent and accurate and also that confidential information is protected.
-Unless you are an authorized Company spokesperson, don't speak on behalf of the Company.
-Instead, refer the individual and all media inquiries to the Public Relations department.
+Our Company conducts business in many parts of the world and it is critical that information provided to the public is appropriate, consistent and accurate and also that confidential information is protected.
+Unless you are an authorized Company spokesperson, don't speak on behalf of the Company, Instead, refer the individual and all media inquiries to the Public Relations department.